sablejs/sablejs/README.md

 🏖️ The safer and faster ECMA5.1 interpreter written by JavaScript, it can be used:

-1. Sandbox (like Figma Plugin Sandbox, but better and easy to use);
+1. Sandbox (like Figma Plugin Sandbox, but better and easier to use);
 2. Mini Program/Game JavaScript dynamic execution;
-3. Protect JavaScript source code via AOT compiling to opcode;
+3. Protect JavaScript source code via AOT compiling to opcode.

 sablejs covered ~95% [test262 es5-tests cases](https://github.com/tc39/test262/tree/es5-tests), it can be safely used in production.